alanning/meteor-load-test/README.md

 ## What is this?
 A load testing tool for Meteor applications.

+** <b>Important!</b> Please don't load test sites running on meteor.com!
+Use your own servers! **

-This tool utilizes the [Grinder](http://grinder.sourceforge.net/) to manage agents which execute a customized test script capable of speaking DDP with the targe Meteor server.
+This tool utilizes [the Grinder](http://grinder.sourceforge.net/) to manage agents which execute a customized test script capable of speaking DDP with the target Meteor server.
 Each agent simulates 1 or more client connections and records performance metrics.

-Users can specify properties such as:
+Users can configure options such as:
- * Meteor method calls to perform
+ * Meteor methods to calls
  * Meteor subscriptions to initiate
  * Number of threads to start
  * Wait time between thread start